-SATELLITE RADIO - IF EQUIPPED
+Remote Control Location SATELLITE RADIO - IF EQUIPPED

 Satellite radio uses direct satellite to receiver broadcasting technology to provide clear digital sound, coast to coast.
 The subscription service provider is SiriusTM Satellite Radio.
-This service offers up to 100 channels of music, sports, news, entertainment, and programming for children, directly from its satellites and broadcasting studios.
+This service offers over 100 channels of music, sports, news, entertainment, and programming for children, directly from its satellites and broadcasting studios.